 What do you think?
 Are there any other networks out there that do the same thing?
 Let us know in the comments!

-Disclosure – I wrote this post in March of 2013 to showcase my long journey to discovery.
-Since that time I estimate that hundreds of people have been helped by this post.
-I learned in July 2013 that I could receive a commission by sending people to purchase SNAP, so clicking on these links does earn me a small commission.
+Disclosure – I originally wrote this post in 2013 to showcase my long journey to discovery.
+At a later date I added an affiliate link to purchase SNAP, so clicking on these links does earn me a small commission.
 Please note that the content of this post was in no way influenced by SNAP.
 My motivation for writing this post was pure.